liampshaw/liampshaw.github.io/_posts/2015-03-06-Psignificant.md

 <hr />

-<em>This post is just a dumb suggestion.
-But I don't think it's completely fair to blame non-statisticians for misusing p-values when the language used to describe them is misleading.</em>
+This post is just a dumb suggestion.
+But I don't think it's fair to blame non-statisticians for misusing p-values when the language used to describe them is misleading.

+**EDIT:** It also turns out others have had this idea before, but it's not widely used.
+Maybe psignificance needs it's <a href="http://tauday.com/tau-manifesto">Tau Manifesto</a>.